-The Fund's invested capital stood at € 45.8 million as at year-end 2023 and it is now registered in 15 countries: the Netherlands, UK, Belgium, France, Denmark, Sweden, Finland, Germany, Spain, Italy, Ireland, Czech Republic, Greece, Slovakia and Austria.
+At the end of December 2023, the Fund's invested capital stood at € 4.6 billion.
+The Fund is now registered in 15 countries: the Netherlands, UK, Belgium, France, Denmark, Sweden, Finland, Germany, Spain, Italy, Ireland, Czech Republic, Greece, Slovakia and Japan.